Herb schedule for menses

 - 2 sunflower seeds

+For every few hours to once a day that there's still brown spotting, bloating or breast swelling, this can be repeated.
+This can also be taken if swelling/bloating increases.
 If breast swelling or bloating occurs, without the first dose, this likely can also be taken.

 Maca and shatavari (asparagus root) have similar hormone properties to fenugreek.
 Suma's and passionflower's phytohormones are similar to fenugreek's according to literature.
 Other Phyto-progestins are expected to also cause brown spotting, when used this time during menses.